ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 can attempt to provoke unexpected or unpredictable behavior, or take advantage of differences in behavior between JSONPath implementations.

-Unexpected or unpredictable behavior can arise from an argument with certain constructs described as unpredictable by {{-json}}.
+Unexpected or unpredictable behavior can arise from a query argument with certain constructs described as unpredictable by {{-json}}.
-Predictable behavior can be expected, except in relation to the ordering of objects, for any argument conforming with {{-i-json}}.
+Predictable behavior can be expected, except in relation to the ordering of objects, for any query argument conforming with {{-i-json}}.

 Other attacks can target the behavior of underlying technologies such as UTF-8 (see
 {{Section 10 of -utf8}}) and the Unicode character set.